ULL-prompt-engineering/langchain-mini/README.md

   history += `Q:${question}\nA:${answer}\n`;
 }
 ```
-we ask the LLM again
+we ask the LLM again:

 `How can I help?` **What is the current year?
 Be accurate!**